lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 ## Async iterators with generators

-We saw how convenient were generator function to create iterator and iterable objects.
+We saw how convenient generator functions are to create iterator and iterable objects.

 Can we use them also for async iterators?

-YES we can 💪
+YES we can! 💪

-Let's see how to rewrite our async countdown iterator using a generator:
+So, let's see how to rewrite our async countdown iterator using a generator:

 ```js
 // countdown-async-iterator-generator.js